3 Maccabees: Authorship and date

+The author of this book was likely an Alexandrian Jew who wrote in Greek as part of Hellenistic Judaism.
 The author is prone to rhetorical constructs and has a bombastic style.
 His Greek is excellent and native, including rare and poetic words; he also seems familiar with Hebrew literature, if possibly in translation.
 The themes and style of the book are similar to those of 2 Maccabees, the Letter of Aristeas, and the Book of Esther, suggesting the author had read them.
 Similar to 2 Maccabees, the author was likely influenced by the "pathetic" (in the sense of pathos) style of Greek argumentation that sought to appeal to emotion and sentiment, with stories such as brides and grooms being dragged away from their homes.
+The author seems interested and fluent in Ptolemaic court politics and protocol.